bhyvex/cloudly/README.md

 }
 </pre>

-Then on create the following nginx folders structure:
+Save the file and create the requied nginx folders structure:

 <pre>
 mkdir /var/www